Skip to content

 Elisabeth loves creating individualized, playful therapy sessions that are motivating for every child.
 She believes it is important to collaborate with the child, caregivers, and other team members to best achieve each child’s goals.
 In her free time, Elisabeth enjoys exercise and yoga, reading, community service, and watching movies.

-Speech Language Pathologist | Francesca Ilardi
+Francesca Ilardi | Speech Language Pathologist

-About Francesca Ilardi, Clinical Supervisor, M.A.
+Francesca Ilardi, M.A.
 CCC-SLP

 Francesca is a Speech-Language Pathologist licensed in the state of NJ and a certified member of the American Speech Language Hearing Association.
 She earned her Bachelor of Arts degree in Psychology and Linguistics from Rutgers University in 2015 and her Master of Arts degree in Speech-Language Pathology at Montclair State University in 2018.
 Francesca is an English-Italian bilingual speaker.